chickensoft-games/GoDotNet/README.md

 > Internally, `this.Depend()` will look up all of the properties of your node which have a `[Dependency]` attribute and cache their providers for future access.
 If a provider hasn't initialized a dependency, hooks will be registered which call your dependent node's `Loaded()` method once all the dependencies are available.

  In `Loaded()`, dependent nodes are guaranteed to be able to access their dependency values.
 Below is a complete example.

+ > What about performance?
+Dependency resolution runs in `O(n)` for each dependency that is resolved on a node.
+Once a node has found a provider for its dependency, further access is `O(1)` (instantaneous).
+ >
+ > In general, avoid nesting nodes too far away their providers.
+If needed, you can create a provider lower in your scene tree above many nodes which need a dependency.
+This provider can depend on a value provided above it and provide it to its descendants, drastically shortening the length of the tree that must be searched for its descendants to resolve their dependencies.

 ```csharp
 public class DependentNode : Node, IDependent {